mauriaristi/otilib/README.md

 **OTILIB**

 This is the repository of the Order Truncated Imaginary numbers (OTI numbers) implemented in different programming languages.
-OTI numbers, initially developed in [this thesis](https://www.proquest.com/docview/2749270507/), are an extension of Dual numbers to compute high-order derivatives with respect to multiple variables.
-In contrast to the Dual numbers ( $a + b \epsilon, \epsilon^2 = 0$ ), OTI numbers set a truncation condition other than $\epsilon^2 = 0$, and considers multiple imaginary basis, for instance $\epsilon_1,\epsilon_2,\ldots,\epsilon_m$.
+OTI numbers, initially developed in [the Ph.D. thesis "Order Truncated Imaginary Algebra for Computation of Multivariable High-Order Derivatives in Finite Element Analysis"](https://www.proquest.com/docview/2749270507/).
+OTI numbers are an extension of Dual numbers, which can be used to compute high-order derivatives with respect to multiple variables.
+In contrast to the Dual numbers ( $a + b \epsilon, \epsilon^2 = 0$ ), OTI numbers set a truncation condition other than $\epsilon^2 = 0$, and considers multiple imaginary basis.
+For instance $\epsilon_1^5,\epsilon_1^2\epsilon_2,\ldots,\epsilon_m$ can be non-truncated imaginary directions.

 This library provides multiple implementations of OTI numbers.
 A core implementation is provided in C that supports various techniques to efficiently treat scalar and array operations such as matrix multiplication, vector dot product, vector array operations, etc.